gabriel-dehan/gabriel-dehan.github.com/readings.md

 # Readings

-Here is a list of every computer science related article or book I want to read or I already found interesting.
+Here is a list of every computer science related article or book I want to read or that I already found interesting.
+(_As this list expand, I am pretty sure I will need to turn into a cat to get enough lifes to read them all._)

 ## To read list